xcube-dev/xcube/docs/source/storeconv.md

 (these parameters are denoted explicitly in the list below).
 In case that an opener does not support varying values of one of these parameters, a constant value must defined.
-This may be achieved by the JSON schema's `const` property or by an `enum` property value which is a one-element array.
+This may be achieved by the JSON schema's `const` property or by an `enum` property value whose is a one-element array.

 Any dataset requiring the specification of these parameters MUST use the standard parameter names, syntax, and semantics defined below, in